aaronbloomfield/pdr/labs/lab10/index.md

 The next line is a separator, and is also a single line containing 40 dashes and no spaces.

 #### Section 3 ####
 The last section of the file displays the compression ratio and the cost of the Huffman tree.
 This does not need to be read in by the decompression routines.
-As long as you output the required information, and it is easily understandable by a human, it can be in a format similar to (but not necessarily the same as) what is shown below.
-You can have additional information as well, as long as we can easily find what we are looking for (compression ratio and Huffman tree cost).
+The information is required as we will be grading your submissions with these results.
+All floating point results must be reported to **at least** 2 decimal places.

 The following is the Huffman file format for the example in the slide set that has the characers 'a', 'b', 'c', and 'd'.